Knowledge Hub

 • Your principal conducts thorough due diligence to ensure you meet the ‘fit and proper’ suitability criteria.

-• Your principal must notify the FCA of your appointment at least 30 days before the appointment takes effect.
+• Your principal must notify the FCA of your appointment at least 30 days before the appointment taking effect.

-• Your principal must carry out additional checks in appointing you for insurance distribution and for this activity in particular, you cannot start acting until you appear under your principal’s entry on the FCA Register.
+• Your principal must conduct additional checks before appointing you for insurance distribution.
+For this activity in particular, you cannot start acting until you appear under your principal’s entry on the FCA Register.

 The FCA often takes longer than 30 days to assess an AR appointment.
 If an individual also needs to be approved by the FCA to carry out roles as an ‘Approved Person as part of the AR appointment, the registration may take up to 90 days, or longer if further information is required.